ExtCan/Blender-Halcyon-Engine/README.md

-per-lane trip counts, out-parameters, early return, structs, matrices, swizzle assignment, discard, the preprocessor, both dialects, error reporting) and the renderer (geometry landing where independently projected, shadows by both methods agreeing, every shading model distinct, all six debug passes, affine texture warp, vertex snapping, A-buffer transparency, ray-traced reflection, node-graph evaluation including group recursion and unknown-node fallback, palette colour counts, the full post chain, the generated period objects, and all 69 presets rendering).
+per-lane trip counts, out-parameters, early return, structs, matrices, swizzle assignment, discard, the preprocessor, both dialects, error reporting) and the renderer (geometry landing where independently projected, shadows by both methods agreeing, every shading model distinct, all debug passes, affine texture warp, vertex snapping, A-buffer transparency, ray-traced reflection to any depth, node-graph evaluation including group recursion and unknown-node fallback, palette colour counts, the full post chain, the generated period objects, all 28 templates rendering, all 303 skies applying and differing, all 72 presets, every setting's proof, and every tooltip's existence).

+The GPU pipeline is tested headlessly too: the same GLSL the driver compiles is executed by the compiler's own NumPy backend against the same packed textures — raster kernel, deferred shading, ray kernels, post stages — so a change that would move a GPU pixel fails the suite on a machine with no GPU at all.
+The final word still belongs to hardware: **Run Self Test** renders the 116-row feature matrix on your actual driver and reports any row where the two devices disagree.

 Set `HALCYON_DEBUG=1` to make node evaluation raise instead of falling back silently — useful when a material isn't doing what you expect.